 These are benefits that can be applied thanks to different laws such as:

--Trade Facilitation Agreement (TFA)
+Trade Facilitation Agreement (TFA):

-Company registration:
+Company Registration:

-Opening a bank account in El Salvador:
+Opening a bank account:

 Obtaining permits and licenses:

-Registration with The National Investment Office (ONI) of El Salvador
+Registration with the National Investment Office (ONI):

-Registration with the Financial Investigation Unit (UIF):
+Registration with the Financial Investigation Unit (FIU):

-Inscription in the Commercial Registry:
+Registration in the Commercial Registry:

-Legalization of accounting systems in El Salvador:
+Legalization of accounting systems:

-The term Accounting System refers to the elaboration and authorization by a Salvadoran Auditor, of the accounting policies, accounting chart of accounts and its corresponding application manual; every company must have a system to record the transactions of the company in El Salvador in the accounting.
+The term “Accounting System” refers to the development and authorization by a Salvadoran Auditor of accounting policies, a chart of accounts, and the corresponding application manual.
+Every company must have a system to record its transactions in El Salvador’s accounting records.

 Here, we detail the requirements and steps to start a company in El Salvador.